 Can I bring my child to class?

 The minimum age to attend our classes is 13.
-Babies and children may not be left unattended in the lobby area while a parent(s) attend class.
+Babies and children may not be left unattended in the front area or tea room while a parent(s) attend class.
 This is for the safety of the children and the comfort/respect of the other students.
 We do not have classes for babies (i.e. Mom & Baby yoga), or kids yoga.
 We recommend exploring options for these types of classes at your local library, community recreation center, or at local 'play gyms' for children.

 I've heard a lot about Bikram and hot yoga, what are they?

 Bikram yoga is a trademarked, 26-pose sequence practiced in a room heated to 105 degrees; only an instructor certified in Bikram's school of yoga can teach this class.
 Each pose is performed twice on each side and the sequence is always the same.
 'Hot Yoga' is a general term used to describe classes taught in a heated room.
 The instructor, temperature and sequencing can vary greatly.
 Both styles of yoga have gained popularity for their more vigorous, athletic approach.
 We do not offer Bikram as we do not have the proper heating system to safely and affordably reach the sweltering temps required.